NicolezP/CyclisticBikeRentalProject/README.md

-# CyclisticBikeRentalProject
+# Cyclistic Case Study
-Portfolio project in R
+Google Data Analyst capstone project

 ![](images/bikeshare_img.JPG)

+Refer to jupyter notebook for details on data cleaning and visualizations
-## Background
+## The Business
-Cyclistic is a bike-share company based in Chicago that in 2016, launched a successful bike-sharing program.
-Since then, the program has expanded significantly to a fleet of 5,824 bicycles and a network of 692 geotracked stations sprawled across the city.
-Bikes can be conveniently rented from one station and return to any other station within the network.
+Cyclistic, a Chicago-based bike-share company, launched a successful program in 2016.
+Since then, the program expended its fleet of 5,824 bikes and 692 geotracked stations across the city, allowing flexible rental and return options.<br>

-Cyclistic's marketing strategy so far focused on building general awareness and appealing to broad consumer segments.
-One of such strategies is to offer flexibile pricing plans like single-ride passes, full-day passes, and annual memberships.\
+Cyclistic's marketing strategy had focused on broad consumer awareness and offers flexible pricing plans, including single-ride passes, full-day passes, and annual memberships.

-**Casual members**
-Customers who purchased single rides or full-day passes are referred to as casual members\
-**Cyclistic members**
-Customers who purchased annual memberships
+## The Task

-The company's marketing director believes that the company’s future success depends on maximizing the number of annual memberships
+The company's marketing director believes that the company's future success depends on maximizing the number of annual memberships.<br>
 The data analyst team is tasked to understand how casual rides and annual members use Cyclist differently.
 Using these insights to then design a new marketing strategy to convert casual rides into annual members

-## Key Stakeholders
-**Lily Moreno: The director of marketing and your manager.** Moreno is responsible for the development of campaigns and initiatives to promote the bike-share program.
-These may include email, social media, and other channels
-**Company executives** : Cyclistic executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.

-## Data
+## Analyze
-The data includes ride details of all the rides done on the bikes of the company from 2019 Q1 to 2020 Q1.
-No personal or customer data was shared.
-Motivate International Inc. provides the data with the following licence: https://www.divvybikes.com/data-license-agreement.
-We can only classify the rides

-## Scenario
+## Insights
-As a junior data analyst working in the marketing analyst team at Cyclistic, the team is tasked to find out how annual members and casual riders use cyclistic bike differently.
-What are the influencing factors for casual riders to sign up for annual subscription.
-How can Cyclistic reach out to these casual riders to convince them to sign up for annual membership.
+### **Observations:**<br>
+*    Members and casual riders have different usage patterns
+*    Members account for most rides
+*    Members make consistent short rides throughout the week, likely commuting to work
+*    On weekends, member rides increase slightly in number and length but remain shorter than casual users' rides
+*    Rides increase during warmer months from May to September
+*    There is a preference for classic bikes over electric bikes
+### **Recommendations:**
+*    Focus on acquiring new customers for memberships rather than converting casual riders
+*    Offer limited-time discounts for annual sign-ups from May to September
+*    Offer discounted rates during morning and evening commutes to entice sign-ups
+*    Maintain and support the existing membership base by introducing loyalty program where points can be redeemed for free ride minutes
+*    Offer discounts on pre-paid cheaper ride credits and significant discounts for multi-year memberships
+*    Proximity of bike stations to starting points and destinations influences membership signups.
+*    Advertise around train and bus stops near bike stations to raise awareness
+*    Implement referral codes providing discounts to both referrers and new members